Cibatu railway station: Early History

-The Cicalengka–Cibatu–Garut railway line was opened on 14 August 1889, as part of a railway project connecting between Cicalengka Station with Cilacap by Staatsspoorwegen, the railway company owned by the Dutch East Indies.
-However, based on advertisements in the newspapers Bataviaasch Handelsblad and Java-bode, Cibatu Station only served as a train stop and general passenger station on 1 October 1890.
+The Cicalengka–Cibatu–Garut railway line was opened on 14 August 1889, as part of a project to connect Cicalengka Station with Cilacap by Staatsspoorwegen, the railway company owned by the Dutch East Indies.
+However, advertisements in newspapers Bataviaasch Handelsblad and Java-bode indicate that Cibatu Station only served as a train stop and general passenger station on 1 October 1890.

-During the Dutch colonial era, Cibatu Station was a favorite station because it became a stopover for European tourists who wanted to vacation in the Garut area.
-In the book "A Century of Grand Hotel Preanger 1897-1997" written by Haryoto Kunto, between 1935-1940 every day at Cibatu Station, a dozen taxis and limousines belonging to hotels in Garut were parked, including the Papandayan Hotel, Villa Dolce, Belvedere Hotel, Van Hengel Hotel, Bagendit Hotel, Villa Pautine, and Grand Ngamplang Hotel.
-At that time, the Garut area with its beautiful natural conditions was indeed a favorite area for tourists from Europe.
+During the Dutch colonial era, Cibatu Station was a popular station because it became a stopover for European tourists who wanted to vacation in the Garut area.
+In the book "A Century of Grand Hotel Preanger 1897-1997" written by Haryoto Kunto, between 1935 and 1940 every day at Cibatu Station, a dozen taxis and limousines belonging to hotels in Garut were parked, including the Papandayan Hotel, Villa Dolce, Belvedere Hotel, Van Hengel Hotel, Bagendit Hotel, Villa Pautine, and Grand Ngamplang Hotel.
+At that time, the Garut area with its beautiful natural conditions was indeed a favoured destination among European tourists.

-Visit of Famous Figures
+Visits of Famous Figures

-British comedian Charlie Chaplin once set foot at Cibatu station in 1927.
-At that time, Charlie Chaplin and actress Mary Pickford were on a holiday trip to Garut.
+British comedian Charlie Chaplin visited Cibatu station in 1927.
+At that time, Charlie Chaplin and actress Mary Pickford were travelling to Garut.

-Besides Chaplin, another figure recorded as having set foot at Cibatu Station was Georges Clemenceau.
-He was the founder of the newspapers La Justice (1880), L'Aurore (1897), and L'Homme Libre (1913); and a prominent political writer.
-Clemenceau served as Prime Minister of France for two terms, from 1906 to 1909 and from 1917 to 1920.
+Another notable figure who visited the station was Georges Clemenceau, founder of the newspapers La Justice (1880), L'Aurore (1897), and L'Homme Libre (1913).
+Clemenceau also served as Prime Minister of France for two terms, from 1906 to 1909 and from 1917 to 1920.

-After Indonesian independence in 1946, then the President of the Republic of Indonesia, Soekarno, also visited Cibatu Station during a series of extraordinary train journeys along the southern route.
-Throughout the journey, people in small towns asked Sukarno to get off at each station (including Cibatu Station) and deliver a speech.
+Following Indonesian independence in 1946, then the President of the Republic of Indonesia, Soekarno, also visited Cibatu Station during a series of extraordinary train journeys along the southern route.
+Throughout the journey, residents of small towns asked Soekarno to disembark at each station (including Cibatu Station) and deliver speeches.